Piscina Municipal de Montjuïc: History

 The venue, that used to consist of a single 50m pool, was opened in 1929 and refurbished to host the swimming events for the 1955 Mediterranean Games.

 In 1990, refurbishment works began for the 1992 Olympics: the two current pools were built and temporary grandstands were installed, boosting the capacity to 6,500 spectators.

 In 2003, the venue hosted the diving events of the 2003 World Aquatics Championships.
 It played the same role for the 2013 World Aquatics Championships, since the city of Barcelona repeated as hosts.

 In popular culture

 The music video for Kylie Minogue's 2003 single, "Slow", taken from the album Body Language, was filmed at Piscina Municipal de Montjuïc in August of that year, directed by Baillie Walsh.

 In 2016, Apple used Piscina Municipal de Montjuïc for their 'Dive' commercial for the iPhone 7.

 In 2018, Erika Lust shot the adult video 'Speedo cleptomaniac' at Piscina Municipal de Montjuïc for XConfessions.

+In 2024, Dua Lipa shot a music video at the venue for her single, "Illusion", taken from the album Radical Optimism.